wehlutyk/thesis/content/3-gistr-4-results.md

 Low clustering and short words appear also more than random, all of which are consistent with the variation patterns observed previously, and which we confirm below.

 <div id="fig:gistr-suscept-feature">
-![Susceptibility to targeting.
+![Susceptibility to targeting
 ](images/gistr-computed/exp_3/feature-suscept-delrpl_parent.png){#fig:gistr-suscept-feature-delrpl}

-![Susceptibility to appearance.
+![Susceptibility to appearance
 ](images/gistr-computed/exp_3/feature-suscept-insrpl_child.png){#fig:gistr-suscept-feature-insrpl}

 Feature susceptibilities of words to targeting (deletion and replacement on the parent side) and appearance (insertion and replacement on the child side), binned by quartiles, with 95% asymptotic confidence intervals (Goodman-based multinomial, considering each transformation as an independent measure).